 Reach for Home Program

 Programs for the homeless in Northern Sonoma county.
-Outreach, First Step Housing, Family Transitional Program, and Rapid Re-Housing.
+Outreach, First Step Housing, Permanent Supportive Housing, and Rapid Re-Housing.

-The Reach for Home Program is based on four main pillars: Outreach, First Step Housing, Family Transitional Program, and Rapid Re-Housing.
-The goal of our programs is for our clients to create a path to find long-term housing, generate income, achieve sobriety, and build functional life skills.
-On average, each client spends approximately two years in our services.
+The Reach for Home Program is based on four main pillars: Outreach, First Step Housing, Permanent Supportive Housing, and Rapid Re-Housing.
+The goal of our programs is for our clients to create a path to find long-term housing, generate income, and build functional life skills.

 Our Outreach Team builds foundational trust with our clients by visiting them daily.
 We provide basic food and supplies, and eventually move to transporting individuals and families to medical and mental health appointments so that our clients can improve their overall health and welness.
 Ultimately, we work to prepare our clients for housing by working with them to gain a source of stable income.